AtamaCo/cdk-adobe-eds/API.md

 - *Type:* aws-cdk-lib.aws_cloudfront.Function

-If you prefer to supply your own EDS Origin CF Function you can, but beware that Adobe requires certain actions be performed by this function, e.g. removing the `age` header.
-If you override this Function you should be sure that it is handling any behavior required by EDS downstream.
+If you prefer to supply your own Edge Delivery Services Origin CF Function you can, but beware that Adobe requires certain actions be performed by this function, e.g. removing the `age` header.
+If you override this Function you should be sure that it is handling any behavior required by Edge Delivery Services downstream.

 ---